 So, you’re a dancer?

 Yep!
 I started at age 6, but it was at age 16 when I began a professional track.
-Though I was considered a late start at 16, it took time for my body and musculature to develop the support needed for the demands of Pointe work.
+I was considered a late start at 16 (it took time for my body and musculature to develop the support needed for the demands of Pointe work).
 The delay, however, didn’t hold me back from pursuing various programs throughout New York.
-I then started college as a dance major and found myself immersed in 7-hour days of classes and rehearsals.

 But why did you become a dietitian?